chef/chef-web-docs/chef_master/source/cookbook_repo.rst

 .. code-block:: bash

-   $ knife cookbook site download COOKBOOK_NAME
+   $ knife supermarket download COOKBOOK_NAME

 where ``COOKBOOK_NAME`` is the name of a cookbook on `Chef Supermarket <https://supermarket.chef.io/>`__.
 This will download the tar.gz file associated with the cookbook and will create a file named ``COOKBOOK_NAME.tar.gz`` in the current directory (e.g., ``~/chef-repo``).
 Once downloaded, using a version source control system is recommended.